 Cold Spring Harbor Laboratory (CSHL) Fellow Jason Sheltzer has been named a recipient of the 2019 Presidential Early Career Award for Scientists and Engineers (PECASE).
-The award honors researchers early in their independent research careers who show exceptional promise for leadership in science and technology.
+The award honors researchers early in their independent careers who show exceptional promise for leadership in science and technology.

 “Congratulations to Jason Sheltzer on being selected as a prestigious Presidential Early Career Award recipient for his ground-breaking research evaluating genetic changes that drive cancer progression, including the gain or loss of whole chromosomes,” said CSHL Director of Research David Spector.

-Sheltzer focuses on cancer research, exploring avenues to improve cancer prognoses, studying aneuploidy (which is presence of abnormal number of chromosomes in a cell) in cancer, and identifying cancer drug targets using the gene-editing tool CRISPR.
+Sheltzer focuses on cancer research, exploring avenues to improve cancer prognoses, studying aneuploidy (which is presence of an abnormal number of chromosomes in a cell) in cancer, and identifying cancer drug targets using the gene-editing tool CRISPR.
 He is a part of the CSHL Fellows program, which provides outstanding young scientists with a lab and mentorship to develop their skills before taking on a faculty position.

 Hear Sheltzer explain the phenomenon of aneuploidy in the video below: